-My kids and husband are always asking me to carry their keys or sunglasses, gum, or whatever, but I have stuff I need to carry, too, like my earphones and magazines.
-I need a lot of space, so I take a large, lightweight tote that has everything in one spot.
+My kids and husband always ask me to carry their keys or sunglasses, gum, or whatever, but I have stuff I need to carry, too, like my earphones and magazines.
+I need a lot of space, so I take a large, lightweight tote with everything in one spot.
 That’s much better than carrying my purse, plus a bunch of little small things in small bags.

 Finally, I’d suggest you stay away from bags or accessories with hardware such as studs and chains.
 They can weigh down a purse – too heavy, and you want to travel light.
 Also, you don’t want to be swinging them around in a packed plane because the hardware may get scratched, or worse, you could knock someone out!